Takeo Takei

-Takeo Takei (武井 武雄, Takei Takeo) was a Japanese painter best known for his illustrations for children.
+Takeo Takei (武井 武雄, Takei Takeo) was a Japanese painter and puppet maker best known for his illustrations for children.

 Takeo Takei is among Japan's most influential children's illustrators of the twentieth century.
 He was one of the first to create high-quality illustrations for children and was an early advocate of making artwork that respected and nurtured a child's imagination.
 Nearly one hundred years after his work was first published, his influence in illustration, manga, animation, graphic design, computer game character and even advertising is as strong as ever.